SNEG-DEV/siege-of-avalon/README.md

 - ScreenResolution (defaults to 600) - possible other values are 720 and 1080

 There is also a language path that was not surfaced in the Options dialog of the released code - but assets where available in the release - english, spanish and german are available currently.
+The released assets are now found under releases - and has been removed from the repo since they do not a such belong to the engine and makes testing various game releases cumbersome.

 - LanguagePath (defaults to english)